ADBeta/cuehandler/README.md

 # cuehandler

-This is a Small & Efficient library to Create, Modify and Impliment .CUE Files in C++11 and Newer.
+This is a small and efficient library to create, modify, and impliment .CUE files in C++11 and newer.

+Good replacement for libcue

 ## TODO